cal-itp/benefits/docs/guides/transit-provider-onboarding/add-transit-provider.md

 ## Add the transit provider to the application

-_Typically performed by a Cal-ITP developer._
+_Typically performed by a developer._

 The steps below are the same whether you are adding the agency to our dev, test or production environment.